thephpleague/flysystem/v2/whats-is-new.md

 ---
 layout: default
-title: What is new in Flysystem V2
+title: What is new in Flysystem V2 & V3
+permalink: /docs/what-is-new/
-permalink: /v2/docs/what-is-new/
+redirect_from: /v2/docs/what-is-new/
 ---

-Flysystem V2 is a full, from the ground up rewrite.
+Flysystem V2 featured full, from the ground up rewrite.
 It features simplifications of the interface, introduces a new error/exception handling strategy, and brings all the latest type-related features of PHP 7 to the filesystem.

+Since V2, V3 has been released which is backwards compatible from a consumption point of view, but it has a BC break for custom adapter implementations.

-While the overall concept of Flysystem has not changed, V2 brings you a bunch of developer-experience improvements.
+While the overall concept of Flysystem has not changed, V2 and V3 brings you a bunch of developer-experience improvements.
 Let's check them out!

 ## API Simplification